crh225/ARMServicePortal/.mcp/arm-portal.rules.md

 - Terraform state files (managed exclusively by Terraform)
 - GitHub App credentials and secrets

+Terraform state restoration is a controlled, manual operation and must not be initiated by automation or AI agents.

 ### What Must Be Manually Curated

 - Blueprint catalog entries